beckyrussoniello/facebook-status-archive/README.markdown

 Three lib modules help Status Archive work:
 ### JsonParser
 This module deals with acquiring status data from the Facebook Graph API.
 The URL for an API call always begins with https://graph.facebook.com/me/statuses -- we will call this the BASE_URL.
 An access token (unique for every session) must be appended.
 Additional parameters (such as "since" and "until") are optional.
 Once the URL is constructed, we curl that page.
 The data is received as JSON, which is then parsed and returned to the controller.
-The method 'JsonParser.get_status_attributes' performs more specialized parsing on each individual status -- ultimately returning a hash which is used to initialize a Status object.
+The method `JsonParser.get_status_attributes` performs more specialized parsing on each individual status -- ultimately returning a hash which is used to initialize a Status object.
 ### DateFormatter
-Performs various functions related to changing the format of dates: creates a "diary"-like string out of a status' datetime; determines the date to use when a user wants to "pick up where I left off"; finds month names based on numbers; handles regexes; etc.
+Performs various functions related to changing the format of dates: creates a diary-style string out of a status' datetime; determines the date to use when a user wants to "pick up where I left off"; finds month names based on numbers; handles regexes; etc.
 ### FormatRtf
 This module takes a set of statuses and uses the [ruby-rtf](http://ruby-rtf.rubyforge.org/) plugin to create an RTF document which displays them.
-The resulting document has a header, a separate "paragraph" for each status (which displays the date, time, and status message), and a link to [archive-fb.com](http://archive-fb.com/) at the end.
+The resulting document has a header, a separate paragraph for each status (which displays the date, time, and status message), and a link to [archive-fb.com](http://archive-fb.com/) at the end.
 The finished document is returned to the controller.